dacurry-tns/deploying-apereo-cas/pages/introduction/overview.md

     * Built-in support for multi-factor authentication
         * Duo Security (forthcoming for faculty and staff)
         * Google Authenticator (perhaps, for students)
-* New management console and services management webapps
+* New management console and management webapps
     * Management console
         * Dashboard for monitoring server status and performance
         * Active sessions and authentications